hrishikeshnerkar/Job-Portal-Rest-Api/README.md

 - 🔹 Required experience (reqExperience)
 - 🔹 Skills (Tech stack → postTechStack)
 Each card is styled with responsive design elements using Material-UI’s Grid, Card, and Typography components.

+---

+## 👤 Author

+**Hrishikesh**
+Full-stack developer passionate about building secure, scalable, and well-documented web applications.
+Specialized in Spring Boot, React, and modern authentication flows.
+Connect with me on [LinkedIn](https://www.linkedin.com/in/hrishikesh015)

+---